cc231064/ccl4/README.md

-#**Tectonic Pets**#
+**Tectonic Pets**

-#Storyline#: Blorbo is taking care of her animals by changing tectonic plates.
+Storyline: Blorbo is taking care of her animals by changing tectonic plates.
 You are helping Blorbo in achieving her Goal by adding animals onto the planet and changing Biomes.

 Features: The Player takes the animals, biomes and trees out of their inventory and adds them to the planet.